MartinThoma/NeuralNets/readme.md

 	- How to grow networks: Cascade Correlation, Meiosis Nets, Automativ Structure Optimization
 - Section on splitting the training data into training set, validation set, development set, test set, ...
 - Hyperparamaters \Theta (list of examples, how to choose/train them?)
-- Quickprop (Pattern Recognition 6.9.3)
+- Alternatives to Backpropagation
+	- Second-order methods (Quickprop)
 	- Conjugate gradient method
 - What is the Schwarz Criterion for k-Means
 - Good splitting methods for LBG
 - Perceptron Learning